- What is ABLE?

 - ABLE accounts are easier to set up than special needs trusts.
 They can be set up online.
 They can be handled by the beneficiary rather than a trustee.
 Special needs trusts may require legal terminology.

-- ABLE accounts have a limit of $15,000 per year.
+- ABLE accounts have a contribution limit.
 A special needs trust can handle larger sums of money such as an inheritance.